ClouDesire/docusaurus/docs/marketplace.md

 In this configuration section it’s possible to setup up to 4 groups of footer menu items.

-For each group it’s firstly possible to specify a name (eg. "About", “Legal”, etc.).
+For each group it’s firstly possible to specify a name (for example "About", “Legal”, etc.).

 Secondly, for each group it’s possible to specify up to 3 links, and for each of them it’s possible to set the link anchor (“link name”) and its related URL